Should You Build an Emergency Fund or Pay Off Debt?

 When you might (or might not) use your emergency fund to pay off debt

 The bottom line: Using emergency funds to pay off debt isn’t a sustainable strategy.
 If you’re looking to your socked-away savings to get you out of debt, look for longer-term solutions that will keep your monthly dues more manageable.
-You might consider debt consolidation as a means to having a lower payment amount, for example.

 How to start building your emergency fund